A look at the Hubble speed from first principles: Discussion and Conclusions

-We have introduced a new approach to the measurement of the Hubble parameter, that relies only on few foundational assumptions at the basis of the distance duality relation.
-Importantly, we use a combination of Supernovae (SNIa), baryon acoustic oscillations (BAO) and cosmic chronometers (CC) data that do not need calibration nor the assumption of a cosmological model.
-Our conservative result of $H_0=69.5\pm1.7$ Km/s/Mpc shows the possibility of measuring $H_0$ at the percentage level with the least possible assumptions.
-While competitive with current astrophysical and cosmological inferences of $H_0$, our result is not precise enough to solve the current tension in a definitive way.
+In conclusion, we have introduced a new approach to the Hubble parameter which relies only on few foundational assumptions at the basis of the distance duality relation and, importantly, uses a combination of geometrical data that do not need calibration nor the assumption of a cosmological model.
+We use GP regression techniques to fit the data {\it uniquely} in the redshift range where they exist, avoiding possibly biasing extrapolation of $H(z)$ to $z=0$.
+Our result of $H_0=69.5\pm1.7$ km/s/Mpc shows the possibility of measuring $H_0$ at the percentage level with the least possible assumptions.